ericmichael/smashing_the_stack_notes_windows/README.md

 # Smashing the Stack by e41c m.

+## TLDR:

+What's Included:

+1. Pre-compiled vulnerable executable
+2. Python 2.7 script to help exploit it
+3. Visual Studio Project for executable

+Run the python script to exploit a simple vulnerable C++ program (code below)

+It will exploit the program by crafting a special input string that takes over the processor and instead runs code from the input string rather than the programs own instructions.

+This occurs a lot and is one of the most common methods of taking control of a server, gaining root access on machine, jailbreaking devices, etc.

+Tested on Python 2.7

+In Python 3, strings are stored as unicode, not ASCII so this won't work.

+`python runner.py`

+The script needs to be customized with a return address for `JMP ESP` that works on your machine.

+Since we all have different versions of DLL files and stuff like that, you must customize the return address for your machine.

 ## What is a Buffer Overflow Exploit?

 In ASM and many C/C++ implementations, if you allocate an array and add more items to the array that it can contain, it will let you.
 In ASM, any memory (belonging to your program) can be accessed and manipulated by assembly instructions.